 Thank you for your interest in joining the Interfraternity Council(IFC) fraternity community at Gettysburg!
 Fraternities have been a positive influence on the Gettysburg community since 1855.
 The information below provides important dates and guidelines for successful participation in the IFC recruitment process.
-If you have additional questions, please contact the Vice President for Recruitment, JD McPartlan at firstname.lastname@example.org or visiting the Office of Greek Organizations in CUB 220.
+If you have additional questions, please contact the Vice President for Recruitment, Eddie Makinde at email@example.com or visiting the Office of Greek Life in CUB 240.

-Interfraternity Council Important Dates and Fall Recruitment Information
+Interfraternity Council Important Dates and Spring 2014 Recruitment Information

 Registration is required for any man interested in participating in recruitment, or rush, each year.
 The earlier that a man registers for recruitment, the earlier chapters will receive his information as an interested candidate and will receive additional information from the Interfraternity Council (IFC).
 There is a fee to participate in recruitment and this year that fee has been set at $20.
 This fee helps to offset the costs associated with recruitment and will include a recruitment t-shirt that is provided to all registered men.
 In order to complete the recruitment registration process, an interested man must complete the online registration, pay the registration fee and complete the grade and conduct release waivers.
-A link to recruitment registration and payment links are provided below:
+A link to recruitment registration will go live on March 3, 2014.